 - 1. Existing Broadband Funding Sources: Updated table Existing Broadband Funding Sources.xlsx - 2.
 CSV file with the location IDs of each unserved location: unserved.csv - 3.
 CSV file with the location IDs of each underserved location: underserved.csv - 4.
-CSV file that lists eligible community anchor institutions: NEED TO ADD - 5.
-Deduplication of Funding Programs: 🖬 BEAD Initial Proposal_Volume I_Deduplication of Funding Progr... - 6.
-Challenge types: 🖿 Challenge Types
+CSV file that lists eligible community anchor institutions: NEED TO ADD - Deduplication of Funding Programs: BEAD Initial Proposal Volume I Deduplication of Funding Programs - 6.
+Challenge types: Challenge Types

 1.4.6.1 Optional Attachment: As a required attachment only if the Eligible Entity is not using the NTIA BEAD Model Challenge Process, outline the proposed sources and requirements that will be considered acceptable evidence.
 Instructions: If the Eligible Entity plans to adhere to the sources outlined in Table 3, "Examples of Acceptable Evidence for BEAD Challenge and Rebuttals," in the NTIA BEAD Challenge Process Policy Notice, the Eligible Entity will not be required to complete the attachment.
 Otherwise, the Eligible Entity must list any proposed data sources that will be accepted as sufficient evidence that are not included in the NTIA BEAD Challenge Process Policy Notice.
-Additionally, the Eligible Entity must also indicate any data sources that are included in the NTIA BEAD Challenge Process Policy Notice. • To add an additional data source: the Eligible Entity must complete all columns and indicate in column 3 ("Proposed Change to NTIA BEAD Policy Notice") whether the Eligible Entity will add or remove this data source as outlined in the NTIA BEAD Challenge Process Policy Notice. • To remove an approved data source: the Eligible Entity can skip columns 3 and 4 (i.e., "Data Source Requirements" and "Permissible Rebuttal") and fill out only columns 1 and 2 (i.e., "Challenge Type" and "Data Source").
+Additionally, the Eligible Entity must also indicate any data sources that are included in the NTIA BEAD Challenge Process Policy Notice that will not be accepted as sufficient evidence. • To add an additional data source: the Eligible Entity must complete all columns and indicate in column 3 ("Proposed Change to NTIA BEAD Policy Notice") whether the Eligible Entity will add or remove this data source as outlined in the NTIA BEAD Challenge Process Policy Notice. • To remove an approved data source: the Eligible Entity can skip columns 3 and 4 (i.e., "Data Source Requirements" and "Permissible Rebuttal") and fill out only columns 1 and 2 (i.e., "Challenge Type" and "Data Source").
 Refer to the NTIA BEAD Challenge Process Policy Notice for additional guidance.